-- The value of the Fund rose from £953.6m to £1,146.5m the end of the financial year; an increase of 20.2%. - 66% of assets under management are held in equities, 24% in corporate bonds, and 10% in UK pooled property funds. - Overall in 2016/17 the scheme again remained cash flow positive (when investment income is included), with income to the scheme (contributions and investment income) at £88.7m, 71.0% more than the outgoings of £51.9m, enabling the Council to invest sensibly for the longer term without worrying about short term market movements. - The triennial valuation was successfully completed and the review showed that as at 31 March 2016, the Fund's assets were sufficient to cover 80% of its liabilities, up from 72% as at 31 March 2013.
+- The value of the Fund rose from £1,203m to £1,260m at the end of the financial year; an increase of 4.8%. - Overall in 2018/19 the scheme again remained cash flow positive (when investment income is included), with income to the scheme (contributions and investment income) at £88.7m, 54.8% more than the outgoings of £57.3m, enabling the Council to invest sensibly for the longer term without worrying about short term market movements. - Successful review and implementation of the Fund's Investment Strategy. - Review of the Additional Voluntary Contributions (AVCs) arrangements to ensure that AVC providers are providing value for members - The Fund successfully delivered the Pension Fund Separate entity project.
+The entity/client now holds full integrity over postings via controlled access rights and system procedures and also ensures greater control over pension fund monies.